dymensionxyz/dymension/readme.md

 sh scripts/incentives/fund_incentives.sh
 ```

-wait for the gov proposal to pass, and validate with:
+Wait for the gov proposal to pass, and validate with:

 ```sh
 dymd q streamer streams